talsec/Free-RASP-Android/README.md

 Visit the [GitBook page](https://talsec.gitbook.io/freerasp) for comprehensive and up-to-date guides, tutorials, and technical documentation.
 It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of the project.

 ## :link: Integration Guide
-For integrating it on the Android platform, be sure to follow all the steps in the [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
+For integrating freeRASP on the Android platform, be sure to follow all the steps in the [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
 This guide provides detailed instructions to help you achieve a smooth and efficient integration.

 Be sure to bookmark it and stay informed! :books: :sparkles:.